biolink/biolink-model/index.md

 ## Datamodel

 The schema assumes a property graph, where nodes represent individual entities, and edges represent associations between nodes.
 The biolink model provides a schema for both nodes and edges.
+More details about the BioLink model can be found in [this presentation](https://docs.google.com/presentation/d/1_jI2PC4tZAM3V_ukJLmEf0wUzqmNx_z-hyihDzee7sY/edit#slide=id.p).

 ### Nodes